iamnotcoding/RR/README.md

   end if
 end loop</pre>

-<p> results will be stored at result.txt in the current directory </p>
+<p> the result will be stored at result.txt in the current directory </p>